ArcherDiaz/Rivr/rivr/README.md

 ### **Overview**

 Like most projects, Rivr started out as a joke and a simple side project that would probably never be finished.
 But this quickly changed when the development process went at super sonic speeds!
-Hitting milestones after milestones before leaving light photons in the dust!
+Hitting milestones after milestones before leaving photons in the dust!
 As it propelled itself across the milky way.

 ## Installation